Spodymun/lio-sam-carusi/README.md

 In general, it is a good idea to check `documentation/documentation.txt`, because it explains many details in more depth and may help you fix problems in your own setup.

+We also added a code snippet that prints a warning in the IMU terminal if the LiDAR is tilted too much.
+This can help detect a possible error case, because too much tilt can lead to too little usable LiDAR data for stable matching.

 Apart from that, the two debugging steps below were especially helpful for us.

 ## Check the TF Tree